Barack Obama’s Bracket Picks Are In: Here’s Who He’s Picked To Win The Men’s And Women’s NCAA Tournaments

 Former President Barack Obama revealed his bracket picks for the 2019 men’s and women’s NCAA basketball tournaments on Thursday, Sports Illustrated reported.

-Obama took to his Twitter account to share his 2019 March Madness bracket with his followers shortly before game one of the men’s tournament kicked off on March 21.
-While the former president did pick a handful of upsets throughout the competition, he ultimately favored the big schools the Final Four.
+Obama took to his Twitter account to share his 2019 March Madness bracket with his followers, shortly before the first game of the men’s tournament kicked off on March 21.
+While the former president did pick a handful of upsets throughout the competition, he ultimately favored the big schools for the Final Four.

-The former Commander-in-Chief picked Tennessee, North Carolina, Duke, and Michigan in the men’s tournament, ultimately thinking that the Duke Blue Devils will take home the trophy in a championship game against their rivals, the North Carolina Tar Heels.
+The former president picked Tennessee, North Carolina, Duke, and Michigan in the men’s tournament, ultimately thinking that the Duke Blue Devils will take home the trophy in a championship game against their rivals, the North Carolina Tar Heels.

-In the women’s tournament, Obama sees UConn, Notre Dame, Mississippi State and Baylor making it to the second-to-last games, with UConn coming out victorious in a final game against Baylor.
+In the women’s tournament, Obama sees UConn, Notre Dame, Mississippi State, and Baylor making it to the second-to-last games, with UConn coming out victorious in the final game against Baylor.

-The former president’s choices earned him a mixture of reactions, with some agreeing with his picks and others finding predicting a different outcome for the tournament.
-Virginia Senator Tim Kaine — who was Hilary Clinton’s running mate in the 2016 Presidential Election — questioned why the University of Virginia wasn’t one of Obama’s Final Four choices.
+The former president’s choices earned him a mixture of reactions, with some agreeing with his picks and others predicting a different outcome for the tournament.
+Virginia Senator Tim Kaine — who was Hilary Clinton’s running mate in the 2016 presidential election — questioned why the University of Virginia wasn’t one of Obama’s Final Four choices.

 “Virginia swings blue in 08 and 12 and we can’t even get a final four nod?” he jokingly responded to the 44th president’s tweet.